Washington, KS

 About Washington, KS

-Washington is a small community in Kansas with a population of 1,199 residents.
-The median household income is $56,875 per year, which is near the national average.
-The median age in Washington is 45.9 years.
+Washington is a small town located in Kansas with a population of 1,199 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,875 per year, which is 24% below the national median of $75,149.
+The median age of 45.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Washington Ranks in Kansas